dmurph/agents/investigation_doc_template.md

 Instructions to self: Detail the investigation as it unfolds.
 Create a new section for each investigation step, including the questions asked, the tools used (e.g., code searches, git blame), and the findings.
-This overall investigation section should show your work and thought process, allowing others to follow your path of discovery.
+This overall investigation section should show my work and thought process, allowing others to follow my path of discovery.

 {

-### Step 1 (2025-08-20): Read initial files and loaded all source code files referencing X
+### Step 1 (2025-08-20): Read files in directory X, looking for usage of Y
 ... description of files , searches, findings, tests, conclussions drawn ....